cgaueb/rayground/README.md

 ### Prerequisites

-The website runs only on WebGL2-enabled browsers where the extension `EXT_color_buffer_float` must be enabled, if the device supports it.
+The website runs only on WebGL2-enabled browsers and requires the `EXT_color_buffer_float` extension.

 ### Aim